 Nancy Pelosi is stepping down as a party leader.
 Who will replace her?

-House Speaker Nancy Pelosi announced on Thursday her plans to step down from party leadership and remain in the chamber representing San Francisco.
+House Speaker Nancy Pelosi, D-Calif., announced Thursday her plans to step down from party leadership and remain in the chamber representing San Francisco.
 Now all eyes are on the open position of House minority leader and who may fill the spot.

 "I hope the next leader is one who recognizes the beauty and brilliance of our diversity as a nation.
 I love how she talked about women in leadership during her speech.
 I loved how she mentioned the diversity of the incoming class," said New York Rep. Jamaal Bowman, referencing a speech Pelosi gave on the floor earlier in the day.
 "And another theme of her speech was coming together.
 And that's what I hope the next speaker does."